Shubh2268/Portfolio-Website/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Beautiful Sections**: Includes hero, services, features, how to use, roadmap, pricing, footer, and header.
+👉 **Beautiful Sections**: Includes home, about, portfolio, experience, and contact.

-👉 **Parallax Animations**: Engaging effects triggered by mouse movement and scrolling

-👉 **Complex UI Geometry**: Utilizes tailwindcss for intricate shapes like circular feature displays, grid lines, and side lines.
+👉 **UI Geometry**: Utilizes tailwindcss for intricate shapes like circular feature, grid lines, and side lines.

-👉 **Latest UI Trends**: Incorporates modern design elements such as bento grids.
+👉 **Latest UI Trends**: Incorporates modern design elements such as smooth scrolling.

-👉 **Cool Gradients**: Enhances visuals with stylish gradients using Tailwind CSS for cards, buttons, etc.
+👉 **Cool Gradients**: Enhances visuals with stylish gradients using Tailwind CSS for grids, buttons, etc.

 👉 **Responsive**: Ensures seamless functionality and aesthetics across all devices